ajpotts01/gcp-pde-python-mapreduce-dataflow/README.md

 # Simple GCP Dataflow Pipeline using Python
-Simple GCP Dataflow pipeline in Python from the official Google Professional Data Engineer certification material.
+Mapreduce GCP Dataflow pipeline in Python from the official Google Professional Data Engineer certification material.

 These are actually possible to do directly through Qwiklabs/Cloud Skills Boost, but the labs boil down to getting you to just run mostly pre-written code.
 I'm taking a different approach in reading the lab material, and writing it myself.
 Maybe adding CI/CD bells and whistles.

-Original lab is [here on Cloud Skills Boost](https://www.cloudskillsboost.google/course_sessions/2329626/labs/358109).
+Original lab is [here on Cloud Skills Boost](https://www.cloudskillsboost.google/course_sessions/2329626/labs/358113).
 The pipeline uses Apache Beam 2.44.0, despite the lab being written for 2.5.0 (which is deprecrated).

 There are two files that can be run independently to execute Apache Beam pipelines:
-- `src\simple_grep_pipeline.py`, for local running
+- `src\mapreduce_pipeline.py`, for local running
-- `src\simple_grep_pipeline_cloud.py`, for running on Google Cloud Dataflow
+- `src\mapreduce_pipeline_cloud.py`, for running on Google Cloud Dataflow

 Steps before running either pipeline:
 1. Clone the repo